CHORE: Contact, Human and Object REconstruction from a single RGB image: Related Work

-\paragraph{Human object interactions.} Modelling 3D human-object interactions is extremely challenging.
-Recent works have shown impressive performance in modelling hand-object interactions from 3D~\cite{GRAB:2020,ContactGrasp2019Brahmbhatt}, 2.5D~\cite{Brahmbhatt_2019_CVPR,Brahmbhatt_2020_ECCV} and images~\cite{GrapingField:3DV:2020,Corona_2020_CVPR,hasson19_obman, ehsani2020force, yang2021cpf}.
+\textbf{Human object interactions.} Modelling 3D human-object interactions is extremely challenging.
+Recent works have shown impressive performance in modelling hand-object interactions from 3D~\cite{GRAB:2020,ContactGrasp2019Brahmbhatt, zhou2022toch}, 2.5D~\cite{Brahmbhatt_2019_CVPR,Brahmbhatt_2020_ECCV} and images~\cite{GrapingField:3DV:2020,Corona_2020_CVPR,hasson19_obman, ehsani2020force, yang2021cpf}.
 Despite being quite impressive, these works have a shortcoming in that they are restricted to only hand-object interactions and cannot predict the full body.
-Modelling full-body interactions is significantly more challenging, with works like PROX~\cite{PROX:2019} and \cite{weng2020holistic} being able to fit 3D human model to satisfy the 3D scene constraints~\cite{savva2016pigraphs,PLACE:3DV:2020,Hassan:CVPR:2021}.
-Recently, this direction has also been extended to model human-human interaction~\cite{Fieraru_2020_CVPR} and self-contacts~\cite{selfcontact2020Fieraru, Mueller:CVPR:2021:selfcontact}.
-Broadly speaking, these works can optimize the human model to satisfy static scene constraints but cannot jointly reconstruct human-object interaction from images.
-Few works directly reason about 3D contacts from images~\cite{chen2019holisticpp,caoHMP2020} and video~\cite{RempeContactDynamics2020,Li_2019_CVPR,MonszpartEtAl:iMapper:Siggraph:2019} but do not reconstruct 3D human and object from a single RGB image.
+Modelling full-body interactions is even more challenging, with works like PROX~\cite{PROX:2019} and \cite{weng2020holistic} being able to fit 3D human model to satisfy the 3D scene constraints~\cite{savva2016pigraphs,PLACE:3DV:2020,Hassan:CVPR:2021, zhang2022couch}, capture interaction from mult-view~\cite{behavecvpr22, sun2021HOI-FVV, jiang2022neuralfusion} or reconstruct 3D scene based on human-scene interactions~\cite{Yi_MOVER_2022}.
+Recently, this direction has also been extended to model human-human interaction~\cite{Fieraru_2020_CVPR}, self-contacts~\cite{selfcontact2020Fieraru, Mueller:CVPR:2021:selfcontact}.
+Broadly speaking, these works can model human-object interactions to to satisfy scene constraints but cannot jointly reconstruct human-object contacts from single images.
+Few works directly reason about 3D contacts from images~\cite{chen2019holisticpp,caoHMP2020, huang2022rich} and video~\cite{RempeContactDynamics2020,Li_2019_CVPR,MonszpartEtAl:iMapper:Siggraph:2019} but do not reconstruct 3D human and object from a single RGB image.